holidayextras/holidayextras.github.com/_posts/2016-09-23-a-remote-month.md

 ### No commute, mo' money?

 I took my commute for granted.
 I never considered what my commute was doing to me.
 It was a necessity that came with the job.
 Retrospectively, I was spending 2 hours a day and £40 a week getting to work.
-Have you ever considered spending £40 a month on something and decided it wasn't worth the money?
-How about £120 a month?
+Have you ever spent £40 a month on something and decided it wasn't worth the money?
+How about £160 a month?
 That's how my commute felt to me.
 A waste of money.
 Now my commute is from my bed to my laptop.
 It's a hell of a lot cheaper and the only congestion I get stuck in is making the morning cup of coffee.

 ### Not feeling guilty